What to eat in Krakow

 Pierogarnia Krakowiacy is a really pretty little traditional restaurant that only serves pierogi and a couple of stews and soups.
 But oh those pierogies will leave you dreaming about Polish food.

 2 Ona Kazimierz next to the High Synagogue in the Jewish quarter, we stumbled across this little cafe that looked a little bare in the middle of March, to be honest.
 A young woman was hanging paintings on the wall and the cafe was pretty empty at lunchtime.
-We decided we didn’t care and ordered coffee with lunch platter.
+We decided we didn’t care and ordered coffee with a lunch platter.

-That platter was loaded with sliced meats, cheeses, olives, and some of the best hummus we have ever eaten there was a plain one, sundried tomato and an olive hummus.
+That platter was loaded with sliced meats, cheeses, olives, and some of the best hummus we have ever eaten there was a plain one, sundried tomato and olive hummus.
 We also had lettuce, tomatoes and soft Polish spreadable cheese along with a huge basket of obwarzanek Krakowski.

 We discovered Chata which was directly behind our Aparthotel and we managed to get in and get seated on a Sunday night.
 The place was packed and many times over we saw folks being turned away.
 Chata is in the Kleparz district just outside the green park.

 Inside it looks like a country cabin the tables are huge wooden and the bench seating is covered with fake fur.
 You feel like you are seated in a mountain cabin.
 The fire is burning and folks are all chatting to each other at the communal tables.

-The first time we went to Chata we had the best goulash I have ever tasted and it was served in an edible bowl absolute deliciousness.
+The first time we went to Chata we had the best goulash I have ever tasted and it was served in an edible bowl of absolute deliciousness.
 We also tried the Cheese and cranberry starter, the potato pancakes with garlic and honey.
 For mains, we had the Pork Chops with crispy potato pancakes, obviously the pierogi and a stuffed pork chop mains as well.